chtoucas/Narvalo.NET/docs/Guidelines.md

 -----------------------------

 Principle:
-- Debug Build is optimized for development.
+- Debug configuration is optimized for development.
-- Release Build is optimized for safety.
+- Release configuration is optimized for safety.

 ### Add relevant files as linked files to the "Properties" folder